 The Nursing Admissions Coordinator will notify students via their official my.tridenttech.edu email accounts within three weeks of the posted deadline as to whether or not they are selected to move their start date.
 Students not selected to move their start date forward will retain their original start date.
 Students selected for Merit Placement must begin preparing for admission to the Nursing program.

 To be considered for Merit Placement, students must be able to complete the required immunizations and titers before beginning the Nursing program.
-The required immunizations and titers are outlined in the students’ original acceptance letters and include: Hepatitis B, rubella, rubeola, varicella, mumps and Tdap.
+The required immunizations and titers are outlined in the students’ original acceptance letters and on the Student Nurse Portal, https://my.tridenttech.edu/academics/nursing.

 Additionally, students selected for Merit Placement must complete the mandatory online orientation (Essentials for New Nursing Students) in D2L and attend the mandatory meeting (Getting Off to a Successful Start) scheduled for the class they are entering.
 Dates and times will be announced.

 Students who have questions or need additional information can use their official my.tridenttech.edu email accounts to email their advisors.
-Advisor names and contact information are listed under My Profile in TTC Express.
+Advisor names and contact information are listed in Navigate.

 Transfer to Specific Programs